You are not logged in or registered. Please login or register to use the full functionality of this board...

 Favorite Quote: Having dipped from the well of life, experiance has taught me that knowledge in the wrong hands is dangerous as well as wasted and useless.

-My Mood: Serious as a heart attack
+My Attitude: Serious as a heart attack

-Simoleans: §904,669.00
+Simoleans: §904,669

-(03-06-2010 10:01 AM)Twilla Wrote: At some point, the expense of recovering 'stolen property' exceeds the value of the item.
+(03-06-2010, 10:01 AM)Twilla Wrote: At some point, the expense of recovering 'stolen property' exceeds the value of the item.

 well you did say this, the problem is at some point the theft of small items costs the tax payers much more than the cost of a single item.